clburlison/clburlison.com/_posts/2014-04-04-deploying-octopress-to-amazon-s3.markdown

 description: Deploy octopress with s3cmd command.
 categories: [octopress]
 ---
+#NOTICE
+This site is no created using Octopress.
+I have since moved to a plain Jekyll setup.
+Content exists mostly for reference and will not be updated in the future.

+---

 This post will go over how I upload my octopress site from my computer to Amazon s3 cloud service using s3cmd.

 Firstly, you will need to sign up for an [Amazon AWS account](http://aws.amazon.com/s3/) if you do not have one already.
 It is quite cheap and you only pay for what you use.